 - Additional email apps: The recall function is designed to work with Outlook.
 If you are sending to someone who uses Gmail, for example, you can’t expect the recall option to work.

 - Mobile apps: If you are using Exchange ActiveSync settings for Outlook on mobile devices, then the recall option may not work either.
-This seems like an oversight to us, and one that Microsoft may eventually address, but for now trying to recall on mobile devices is filled with uncertainty.
-Recalling is primarily a desktop solution.
+This happens because the system is trying to juggle different versions of Outlook as it syncs and it can’t complete the process, especially if your mobile device is offline.

 We know it seems like there are a lot of pitfalls to this handy little feature.
 The solution to these potential snafus?
 If your recalls just aren’t working, we’ve got two ideas for you to improve the scenario:

 Solution 1: Write an apology.
 Other than making sure to double-check your emails before you send them, this is the simplest solution to the problem.
 If you mistakenly sent an email to the wrong person/people and it wasn’t too egregious, it’s often better to save your time and tack on a quick “oops” apology note.
-In most cases, this works for most people and you can stop worrying about it.
+This works for most people and you can stop worrying about it.

 Solution 2: Delay your emails.
 If you have a case of email butterfingers or are always busy replying and forwarding more sensitive types of information, you may want to consider delaying your emails.
 You can do this for all emails by going to “File,” selecting “Manage Rules and Alerts,” and choosing “New Rule.”
 Start from a “Blank Rule,” and skip conditions so that all emails are covered.
 Then in Step 1, select “Defer delivery by a number of minutes.”
 If you delay it by a couple of minutes, you can recall messages far more effectively when mistakes are made.